 Shade available out of the water due to overhanging trees, with partial shade over the water

 There is no camping available at Harley Smith Reserve.
-If you are visiting the Gold Coast, for accommodation
+If you want to stay overnight in the area near this swim,

 Gold Coast City Council

 swimming hole in the adjacent Currumbin Valley, 25 km

 Before you head out, make sure to read the

 and check with the managing authority for any current change of conditions.

 The marker indicates the approximate location of the swimming hole.